mtceballos/SIRENAdoc/SIRENA.rst

 	R_{ij}=E[d_i d_j]-E[d_i]E[d_j]

 The weight matrix is the inverse of the covariance matrix, :math:`R^{-1}`.
-The weight matrixes, **Wx**, for fifferent lenghts are stored in the HDU *WEIGHTMS* in the *noise data* file.
+The weight matrixes, **Wx**, for different lenghts are stored in the HDU *WEIGHTMS* in the *noise data* file.
 The lengths x will be base-2 values and will vary from the base-2 system value closest-lower than or equal-to the :option:`--intervalMinSamples` decreasing until 2.

 .. _noiseSpec: